-To meet the transaction submission deadline, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select ibenefitcenter under Resources or call the Employee Service Center at +1 866 374 2662 by 4 p.m.
-Eastern time at least 11 business days (if you are on the semi-monthly payroll) or 5 business days (if you are on the weekly payroll) before the next pay date.
-If you do not give at least 11 or 5 business days' notice respectively, your change will be effective the first day of the second pay period following your notice.
+Elections to stop (or otherwise change) your contributions can be processed online or through the Employee Service Center.
+The transaction submission deadline for online changes is between 3 a.m. and 5 a.m.
+Eastern time on the Monday that is at least 11 business days (if you are on the semi-monthly payroll) or 5 business days (if you are on the weekly payroll) before the next pay date.
+To make changes online, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select Transamerica.
+Alternatively, you may stop (or otherwise change) your contributions by calling the Employee Service Center at +1 866 374 2662 no later than 8 p.m.
+Eastern time on the Friday that is at least 11 business days (if you are on the semi-monthly payroll) or 5 business days (if you are on the weekly payroll) before the next pay date.
+If you do not meet the applicable deadline (as described above), your change will be effective the first day of the second pay period following your notice.
 Contact the Employee Service Center if a holiday falls within the processing cycle to confirm the transaction submission deadline.